Holland Interest Themes

 REALISTIC ENVIRONMENT:

 If you are attracted to a realistic environment, your most suitable environment has a dominant “Do-ers” theme.
 You flourish in an environment that works with objects, machines, tools, plants, animals, athletics and the outdoors.
 You likely prefer an environment that is supportive and practical, straightforward, frank, mechanically inclined, reserved, self-regulated, independent, systematic and investigative of the physical world.
 Realistic environments offer opportunities to work with tools, mechanical or electrical drawings, fix mechanical objects, solve problems that deal with electricity, reading blueprints, planting a garden, building things, using your hands, hands-on activity and training or taking care of animals.
-Examples of occupations within a realistic environment include: truck driver, electrician, flight engineer, carpenter, police officer, farmer, firefighter, diesel mechanic, forester, truck driver, pilot, manager of a farm/recreation/property/service, fish and game warden, landscape architect and floral designer.
+Examples of occupations within a realistic environment include: truck driver, electrician, flight engineer, carpenter, police officer, farmer, firefighter, diesel mechanic, forester, pilot, manager of a farm/recreation/property/service, fish and game warden, landscape architect and floral designer.

 INVESTIGATIVE ENVIRONMENT: